Conley-Morse persistence barcode: a homological signature of combinatorial bifurcations: Transition Diagram for a Zigzag Filtration of Block Decompositions

 With the simplified zigzag filtration for $\zzBD$ we can finish the transition diagram we started to construct in Example~\ref{ex:main-example-part-5-transition-diagram-basic}.
 It is shown in Figure~\ref{fig:transition-diagram-cascade}. \qedex \end{example}

-\begin{remark} One should view the above expansion of zigzag filtration analogous to the approach in standard persistence.
-In practice, for a filtration of complexes $K_0\subset K_1\subset\ldots\subset K_n$ we expand the sequence implicitly so in each step a single cell is added.
-The chosen order determines the basis and may change pairing of cells in the algorithm.
+\begin{remark} One should view the above expansion of zigzag filtration analogously to the approach in standard persistence.
+In practice, for a filtration of complexes $K_0\subset K_1\subset\ldots\subset K_n$ we expand the sequence implicitly so that in each step a single cell is added.
+The chosen order determines the basis and may change the pairing of cells in the algorithm.
 It does not affect the final persistence bars, because we treat the expanded parts as if they arrive at the same time.
 The same happens in our case; in order to make the construction computable we split the sequence into simpler steps and collapse them again at the very end.
-We discuss in Section~\ref{sec:discussion} how a choice of AR-cascade may affect the final outcome (but not persistence of bars), but a thorough study of this phenomena is beyond the scope of this paper. \end{remark}
+We discuss in Section~\ref{sec:discussion} how a choice of AR-cascade may affect the final outcome, but a thorough study of this phenomenon is beyond the scope of this paper. \end{remark}

-We prove Proposition~\ref{prop:merging-two-blocks} with a help of the following, more general lemma.
+We prove Proposition~\ref{prop:merging-two-blocks} with the help of the following, more general lemma.